rittersporn/Griebel_TPR1_bioRxiv_Apr2020/README.md

 To further evaluate TPR1 enrichment at the genes you are interested in, use the bigwig file provided as a part of this preprint and examine TPR1 enrichment at your individual genes of interest in the IGV browser.

 On the plot "input_norm.pdf" the confidence intervals are absent since the lines are obtained by subtracting RPM values for TPR1-GFP input from RPM values for TPR1 ChIP-seq.
 This simple 'normalization' should be used only as indication.
-For proper normalization, one should normalize read density per gene.
+For proper normalization, one should input-normalize per gene.

 ### how to use (long version, for the first time use)